 This is the visible part of the ear (flap) covered in skin and fur that catches the sound and funnels it into the middle ear.
 German Shepherds are known for having erect or pricked ears that stand straight up.
 The pinna or ear flaps catch the incoming sound waves which then proceed to make their way down the ear canal.

-The ear canal is composed of cartilage and consists of two different glands that produce ear wax to help protect the dogs ears and keep them dry.
+The ear canal is composed of cartilage and consists of two different glands that produce wax to help protect them and keep them dry.
 The ear canal extends vertically from the pinnae down to the eardrum, or tympanic membrane, where it then become horizontal.
 This is the intersection where the sound hits the eardrum causing the vibration.

 The middle ear contains the eardrum along with a minuscule air-filled chamber with three very small bones.
 These bones are the anvil, hammer and stirrup.
 There are also two muscles in the eardrum.
 One is the eustachian tube which connects the back of the nose with the middle ear thus allowing air to come in.
 The other muscle is the oval window.